Skip to main content

 1 mentions Positive Neutral Negative

-The atmosphere of the game is described as fun and engaging, complemented by a solid progression system that challenges players to develop their skills.
+The atmosphere is enjoyable and engaging, featuring a fun environment complemented by a progression system that challenges players' skill.

 • “It has a fun atmosphere, with solid progression that requires a bit of skill.”